 Skills Ready Presentations explore concepts around employability.
 From the core attributes of attitude, skills and knowledge that comprise the Industry ASK, to the basics of workplace safety that are explored in our LearnSafe presentations - students take part in guided discussions and activities that develop these attributes and demonstrate that they are employable.

-Skills Ready Showcases bring local employers into classrooms and provide students with the opportunity to connect with employers and share their projects.
+Skills Ready Showcase events and Opportunity Fairs bring local employers into classrooms and provide students with the opportunity to connect with employers and share their projects.
 Participants discover first-hand how what they do in school bridges to the world of work.

-Through our many industry partners, the Skills Ready team facilitates a variety of workplace tours to sites such as manufacturing facilities and construction sites.
-These tours help students see the amazing variety of careers that exist in our communities.
-They may also lead to work experience or apprenticeship opportunities.
+Through our many industry partners, the Skills Ready team also facilitates a variety of workplace tours to manufacturing facilities and construction sites.
+These tours help students see the wide variety of careers that exist in our communities.
+In a number of instances, they have also lead to work experience and apprenticeship opportunities.

 The Rubric is a tool used to identify employer expectations of young workers starting out in the workforce.
 It is developed with industry direction and can be used as a way to understand, and prepare for, the experience of starting most entry level skilled trade jobs.
 It is designed to be integrated with the new Applied Design, Skills and Technologies and can be used as a classroom tool.